jeromevde/MealPlanner/README.md

     - aggregated some of the nutrients (pufa)
     - rename some of the nutrients (vitamin C)
     - add grams to unit conversion of the food to the ingredient nutrient poup

+2)
+- restructure, creatre components for the meals
+- separated css for comonents
+- improve layout after restructuring (for example the #meals amounts)

 3)FINISHING TOUCHES: